asiahoe/hylia/src/posts/learning-chess.md

 ![The interface from Chess.com.](/images/210308-211050-learnchess.png "The interface from Chess.com.
 Clearly I've got a lot of learning to do.")

 I joined Chess.com in November and began to learn a little each day.
-Though I fell out of practice after a little while I did take a ridiculous amount of notes to help me retain my knowledge.
+Though I fell out of practice after a little while, I did take [a ridiculous amount of notes](https://www.notion.so/asiah/Chess-4aac433d2cd84f2692923bf533b0cc34) to help me retain my knowledge.
 The nice thing is that I could learn from chess.com, whether I was at my desk or in bed on my phone.
 Back in February, our merry band of fledgling chess enthusiasts held a little tournament.
 While I did lose against my opponent, I thoroughly enjoyed trying my hand at a game against a real player.
 It absolutely is really fun to intermingle theory with practice.

 ![My notes about the algebraic notation of chess.](/images/210308-233217-chessnotes.png "My notes about the algebraic notation of chess.")